Olernov/mariadb-docs/server/reference/sql-statements/data-manipulation/selecting-data/optimizer-hints.md

 Hints can be:

-* global - they apply to whole query;
+* global - they apply to the whole query;
+* query block level - they apply to a certain query block within a query;
-* table-level - they apply to a table;
+* table-level - they apply to a particular table within a query block;
-* index-level - they apply to an index in a table.
+* index-level - they apply to a particular index in a table.

 #### **Table-Level Hints**